Relating Checkpoint Update Probabilities to Momentum Parameters in Single-Loop Variance Reduction Methods: Main Results and Related Discussions

+The ideal trade-off between the convergence rate and the per-iteration cost depends on the relative scale between $n$ and $1/\epsilon$.
+In the low accuracy regime where $\epsilon$ is large, the algorithm should have relatively low per-iteration cost and can tolerate relatively slow convergence rate, and vise versa in the high accuracy regime where $\epsilon$ is small.

-Second, Corollary \ref{corollary, epsilon needed} proves that more aggressive acceleration (i.e., larger $\alpha_t$) does not necessarily lead to better complexity in Algorithm \ref{Katyusha-H} under the desirable constraint $b=1$\footnote{By desirable, we mean that smaller per-iteration cost is desirable if such choice does not deteriorate the complexity.}, while it is the trade-off between acceleration and variance reduction that actually matters.
+Second, Corollary \ref{corollary, epsilon needed} proves that more aggressive acceleration (i.e., larger $\alpha_t$) does not necessarily lead to better complexity in Algorithm \ref{acceleration framework} under the mini-batch size constraint $b=1$, while it is the trade-off between acceleration and variance reduction that actually matters.
 Since we take $C_2=1$, then $\Delta_2<1$ under the condition (\ref{epsilon needed, condition}), which means that the largest allowable acceleration $\alpha_t=\mathcal{O}(t)$ (which corresponds to $\alpha=1$) can not provide best achievable complexity in either cases of (\ref{epsilon needed, alpha choice})\footnote{Note that $C_2=1$ is a desirable mild constant factor in the complexity.
 One can also easily check that $\Delta_2<1$ for a wide range of $\epsilon$ when $C_2>1$ takes a mild constant value.}.

-This phenomenon somehow contradicts with the conventional choice in acceleration methods.
+This phenomenon somehow contradicts with the conventional choice in acceleration methods for solving noise-absent problems.
 Typically, since the convergence rate of an acceleration method is $1/\alpha_T^2$ where $T$ is the total iteration number, larger $\alpha_t$ setting is favourable as long as it is allowable.

-For example, in stochastic optimization problems where the gradient oracle contains stochastic noise, large momentum parameters may fail since the complexity explodes or the convergence fails.
-It is in such cases that the momentum parameter is then reduced in order to adapt to the inexactness of the gradient estimator\cite{gupta2024nesterov}.
+In stochastic optimization problems where the gradient oracle contains stochastic noise, large momentum parameters may fail since the complexity explodes or the convergence fails.
+It is in such cases that the momentum parameter is then reduced in order to adapt to the inexactness of the gradient estimator \cite{gupta2024nesterov}.
+For another example, when the gradient estimate satisfies the absolute error condition, the convergence bound of accelerated methods consists of the vanishing term and the accumulated error \cite{liu2025nonasymptoticanalysisacceleratedmethods}.
+Since more aggressive acceleration decreases the vanishing term while increases the accumulated error, the acceleration strength is tuned to achieve the ideal trade-off in the finite-horizon setting where the iteration number is prefixed.